-Stephen Williams is a writer and investigative journalist.
+Stephen Williams is a writer and investigative journalist

-His reputation was solidified by the international success of two books, Invisible Darkness: The Horrifying Case of Paul Bernardo and Karla Homolka and Karla: A Pact with the Devil which were critically acclaimed as “apocalyptic stories set in landscapes of suburban deviance.”
+His reputation was solidified by the continuing success of two books, Invisible Darkness: The Horrifying Case of Paul Bernardo and Karla Homolka and Karla: A Pact with the Devil which were critically acclaimed as “apocalyptic stories set in landscapes of suburban deviance.”
 His nonfiction work has been compared to that of Norman Mailer and Truman Capote.
-Professor George Elliott Clark wrote:
+George Elliott Clark wrote: